NUIJCHAIWAT/nextflow-from-genai-to-agent-dev/day-1/Instructions/02a-AI-foundry-sdk.md

    code Program.cs
     ```

-1. Replace the contents of the file with the following code, which uses the Azure AI Projects SDK to connect to your project and the Azure OpenAI chat client to converse with your model deployment:
+2. In the code file, note the existing statements that have been added at the top of the file to import the necessary SDK namespaces.
+Then, find the comment Add references, and add the following code to reference the namespaces in the libraries you installed previously:

     ```csharp
    using System.Text;